Skip to main content

 • story

-• “The story is well written, the pace feels right, and is well balanced between investigation phases, emergencies, and hanging out with the characters.”
+• “The story is well written, the pace feels right and well balanced between investigation phases, emergencies, and hanging out with the ladies.”

 • “In conclusion, this is not quite up to par either on the plot hook front, gameplay front, or ease of use and game design front.”